stephane/libmodbus/docs/index.md

 response or an indication is considered complete when all expected characters have been received.
-This implementation offers very fast communication but you must take care to set a response timeout of slaves less than response timeout of master (ortherwise other slaves may ignore master requests when one of the slave is not responding).
+This implementation offers very fast communication but you must take care to set a response timeout of slaves less than response timeout of master (otherwise other slaves may ignore master requests when one of the slaves is not responding).

 To create a Modbus RTU context, you should use [modbus_new_rtu](modbus_new_rtu.md).